justinbangerter/organize-music/readme.md

 Reads audio files in a dir for tag metadata, then moves those files.

+Something like:
+/artist/album/trackno trackname.mp3

+For more info, call with -h

 Has some special handling:
 * Avoids overwriting matches and logs by default
 * Deletes the dir if empty